René de La Tour du Pin: Publishing and Social Catholicism

 In 1883, Henri's death left the Legitimist line of succession distinctly confused.
 On one hand, Henri himself had accepted that the head of the Maison de France (as distinguished from the Maison de Bourbon) would be the head of the Orléans line, (the Count of Paris).
 This was accepted by many Legitimists, and was the default on legal grounds; the only surviving Bourbon line more senior was the Spanish branch, which had renounced its right to inherit the throne of France as a condition of the Treaty of Utrecht.
 However, many if not most of Henri's supporters, including his widow, chose to disregard his statements and this law, arguing that no one had the right to deny to the senior direct-male-line male Bourbon to be the head of the Maison de France and thus the legitimate King of France; the renunciation of the Spanish branch is under this interpretation illegitimate and therefore void.
 Thus these Legitimists settled on Juan, Count of Montizón, the Carlist pretender to the Spanish throne (the Salic law having been suspended in Spain, the actual king, Alfonso XII, was not the senior descendant in the male line), as their claimant to the French crown.
-François-René, along with other supporters of the Count of Chambord, prevented, Philippe d’Orleans (Count of Paris), from claiming the French Crown.
+La Tour du Pin, along with other supporters of the Count of Chambord, prevented, Philippe d'Orleans (Count of Paris), from claiming the French Crown.

 Monarchism and Later Life

-In 1884, De La Tour du Pin traveled to Fribourg, Switzerland for a series of conferences with leading Catholic intellectuals.
+In 1884, La Tour du Pin traveled to Fribourg, Switzerland for a series of conferences with leading Catholic intellectuals.
 The proceedings from these meetings would be one of the sources for Pope Leo XIII's encyclical Rerum novarum.
-In early 1885, while passing through Rome, François-René was received by Pope Leo XIII to discuss Social Catholicism.
-In 1892, when Leo XIII issued his directive of "Ralliement" (or "rally to the republic", asking French Catholics to work within the French Third Republic), Du Pin stayed true to his monarchist principles and would not accept the legitimacy of the republic.
+In early 1885, while passing through Rome, La Tour du Pin was received by Pope Leo XIII to discuss Social Catholicism.
+In 1892, when Leo XIII issued his directive of "Ralliement" (or "rally to the republic", asking French Catholics to work within the French Third Republic), La Tour du Pin stayed true to his monarchist principles and would not accept the legitimacy of the republic.

-In 1892, he met a young Charles Maurras and the two began a correspondence with each other that lasted until Du Pin's death.
-When Maurras founded Action Française in 1899, François-René assisted the movement and published three articles in the organization's journal of the same name: The Nobility, The Professional Representation, and Territorial Organization of France.
+In 1892, he met a young Charles Maurras and the two began a correspondence with each other that lasted until La Tour du Pin's death.
+When Maurras founded Action Française in 1899, La Tour du Pin assisted the movement and published three articles in the organization's journal of the same name: The Nobility, The Professional Representation, and Territorial Organization of France.
 In 1905 he formally joined Action Française, however he left the organization after the First World War due to Maurras's positivism; Maurras only saw the social utility of Catholicism, but did not necessarily believe it to be true.
-In 1907, Du Pin published Towards a Christian Social Order.
-François René de La Tour du Pin Chambly, Marquis de la Charce, died in Lausanne, Switzerland, on December 4, 1924, at 90 years of age.
+In 1907, La Tour du Pin published Towards a Christian Social Order.
+La Tour du Pin died in Lausanne, Switzerland, on December 4, 1924, at 90 years of age.